 On the telecom market ten years into the future we expect numerous new operators as well as new services [1].
 We can expect that not only the traditional mobile phone operators will provide communication services but also owners of buildings (shopping malls, railway stations, campuses etc.) or private persons may provide communication services.
-With more operators on the scene a problem of sharing the available radio spectrum may arise.
+With more operators on the scene a problem of sharing the available radio spectrum will arise.

 Today a piece of spectrum is shared by means of regulation.
 One operator is given the exclusive use of a piece of spectrum in a specific geographical area.
-The methods for giving out licenses to operators are described in [2].
-When many operators share the same piece of spectrum the traditional method has several drawbacks.
+Various methods for giving out licenses to operators are described in [2].
+When many operators share a piece of spectrum the traditional method has several drawbacks.
 A large number of operators create a large administrative overhead.
 If a resource (spectrum) is split into smaller parts the total available capacity is smaller than if the resource had not been split, this is known as trunking losses.
 Finally the traditional method for allocating spectrum is static in nature.
 A typical license may be issued for five or ten years.
 Markets and customer demands change more rapidly which means that the spectrum allocation rarely reflects the actual demand situation.

 In order to make future telecommunication systems successful we believe that these systems must be easy to deploy, i.e. they should be possible to install by the end user.
-This means that they should require less planning by persons who are not trained radio engineers.
+Preferably no planning should be required.
+If planning cannot be avoided it should be possible to do by people who are not trained radio engineers.
 In addition future systems should require less administration from the regulatory bodies.
 Key factors for the success of future wireless systems are methods for automatic planning and for allowing different systems to coexist in the same spectrum.
 If we can find tools for allowing operators to use the same spectrum that don't require a licensing procedure competition will be promoted.
-By avoiding standardisation it becomes easier to utilise technological advances since the technology choice is not set in a standard.
+The chosen technology for a standard tends to quickly become obsolete.
+By avoiding standardization it becomes easier to utilise technological advances since the technology choice is not locked by a standard.

 Recently a number of spectrum allocations have been opened for unlicensed operation.
-Typically devices that operate in must follow a set of etiquette rules that control maximum output power and how to prevent devices from consuming all available bandwidth.
-Certain systems that don't require a license to operate provide telephony services, e.g. DECT, PHS or CT2.
+Typically devices that operate in these must follow a set of etiquette rules that control maximum output power and how to prevent devices from consuming all available bandwidth [5].
+Certain systems that don't require a license to operate provide telephony services, e.g. DECT.
 The methods that allow coexistence are typically based on DCA algorithms, the performance of various DCA algorithms are studied in [3].
 These generally rely on statistics to determine where there are available channels.
 The problem with using these algorithms for data communication is the burstiness of the traffic, which tends to make statistics unreliable.

 By understanding the mechanisms that underlie the behaviour of systems that operate in the same spectrum it will be easier to design methods for coexistence.
 In this paper we investigate the effects of using spread spectrum techniques in a shared environment.
-We consider both direct sequence (DS-CDMA) and frequency hopping.
+We consider both direct sequence CDMA and frequency hopping.

 In future systems we expect the access point locations to be less planned than today.
 Therefore we will also study the location influence on the properties of the shared system.
 Finally the amount of available spectrum influences the coexistence properties of a system and we study this influence as well.